Roblox/roact/docs/api-reference.md

 ### Roact.Children
 This is the key that Roact uses internally to store the children that are attached to a Roact element.

-If you're writing a new functional or stateful element that needs to be used like a primitive component, you can access `Roact.Children` in your props table.
+If you're writing a new functional or stateful element that needs to be used like a host component, you can access `Roact.Children` in your props table.

 ### Roact.Ref
-Use `Roact.Ref` as a key into the props of a primitive element to receive a handle to the underlying Roblox Instance.
+Use `Roact.Ref` as a key into the props of a host element to receive a handle to the underlying Roblox Instance.

 Assign this key to a reference object created with [createRef](#roactcreateref):
 ```lua